-If the shapes obtained here could be considerably improved by a further optimization, the general synthesis algorithm proposed at the end of this paper could be considered as a tool to explore this.
+Insofar as the shapes obtained here can be considerably improved, the general synthesis algorithm proposed at the end of this paper could be considered.

 Dynamic focus adjustment

 Dynamic focus adjustment - e.g. by shifting the display back and forward (also with respect to the current viewing direction) - should be an essential part of a display glasses design.
 With the optical layout presented here, we may ask how big the display displacement would have to be, e.g., for simulating a 40 cm distance?